apendley/TPCodea/README.md

 #TPCodea

 Requires Codea for iPad and TexturePacker 3.0 or greater.
+See https://github.com/apendley/TPCodeaExamples for examples of how to use the tpBatch class to batch render sprites in Codea using TexturePacker-generated sprite sheets for both export methods.

 ##Installing Codea exporters for TexturePacker